 In fact, our contention is that a positive candidate experience actually creates a relationship, whether a candidate is hired or not.
 Most will agree that relationships, both personal and professional, are of extreme importance and understanding and fostering these friendships are important.
 Why not create this friendly environment from the beginning and you’ll uncover more interest and excitement from both candidates and your staff.

 Hiring the right person is key.
 The right person will positively impact your company, its success and your success as a manager.
-For more information about how to hire the right person, improve the candidate experience and build your employer brand, read HIRE with FIRE: The Relationship-Driven Interview and Hiring Method.
+Follow this link to review our book about recruitment and hiring, Hire with Fire.